PioniaPHP-project/.github/profile/README.md

 6. Sponsoring the team of dedicated contributors

 And many more ways.
 So, what are you waiting for?
-You can get started by reading through our [CONTRIBUTING GUIDELINES](../CONTRIBUTING.md)
+You can get started by reading through our [CONTRIBUTING GUIDELINES](../CONTRIBUTING.md).
+This guidelines will guide you through contributing to all our repositories